Chapmip/8051-assembly-c-i2c-timers-serial/README.md

 **Purpose:**

-Indicates whether the receive buffer contains any characters, so that a call to `put_serial_char()` will succeed
+Indicates whether the receive buffer contains any characters, so that a call to `put_serial_char()` will succeed.

 **Values:**